Red Cat Holdings to Present at - GuruFocus.com

 SAN JUAN, Puerto Rico, Oct.
-18, 2022 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. ( RCAT) ("Red Cat'' or the "Company"), a hardware-enabled software provider to the drone industry, announces today that Chief Operating Officer Dr. Allan Evans will present a corporate overview at the LD Micro Main Event XV.
-The conference is being held on October 25 – 27, 2022 at the Luxe Sunset Boulevard Hotel in Los Angeles.
+19, 2022 (GLOBE NEWSWIRE) -- Red Cat Holdings, Inc. ( RCAT) ("Red Cat'' or the "Company"), a hardware-enabled software provider to the drone industry, announces today that Chief Executive Officer Jeff Thompson will present a corporate overview at the ThinkEquity Investor Conference.
+The conference is being held on October 26, 2022 at The Mandarin Oriental Hotel in New York City.

 |Event: